MikeInnes/Lazy.jl/README.md

 # Lazy.jl

-Provides Julia with the cornerstones of functional programming - lazily-evluated lists and a large library of functions for working with them.
+Provides Julia with the cornerstones of functional programming - lazily-evaluated lists and a large library of functions for working with them.
 Firstly, the canonical examples, in Julia:

 ```julia
 # Note : prepends.
 Don't forget the semicolon!